legacysurvey/legacysurvey/pages/pubs.rst

 When using data from the Legacy Surveys in papers, please include the `text on the acknowledgment page`_.

-This page is likely to be incomplete and has been updated through early-April, 2020.
+This page is likely to be incomplete and has been updated through early June, 2020.
 For additional publications, see also the NSF's OIR Lab publications lists for `2018`_, `2019`_ and `2020`_, and `citations`_ to the `DESI Legacy Imaging Surveys Overview Paper.`_

 .. _`text on the acknowledgment page`: ../acknowledgment